jstelzer/jps-emacs/README.md

 **System Contract**: Place your custom system prompt in `~/.stoic-operator-system.txt` to define the AI's voice/personality across all commands.

 ### Project Dashboard (`C-x p`)

+**Per-project environments**: Projects with `.envrc` files automatically get buffer-local environment variables via `envrc-global-mode`.
+Each tab/project maintains its own environment.
+Use `M-x envrc-allow` to authorize a new `.envrc`, `M-x envrc-reload` to refresh.

 These live under the built-in `project-prefix-map`: